inductiva/inductiva/docs-sources/how-it-works/machines/mpi-on-vms.md

 This tells MPI to include hyper-threaded CPUs as valid execution slots, enabling full use of all vCPUs.

+> **Note**: With Inductiva this is the default behaviour.
+If you don't specify otherwise, we will run your simulation using all available vCPUs with hyper-threading turned on.

 ---

 #### Important Behavior: